okhomenko/RabbitMQ-in-Action/README.md

 - *headers* type operates the same way as direct but bases on header in message instead of routing key. **It is very low performance**
 - *direct* - if routing key matches - deliever to corresponding queue.
 **(broker implements default direct exchange with empty string ('') name.
 When queue is declared  - it is automatically bound to that default exchange with routign key equal to name of queue)

-**TIP**.
-Often in simple application enough default exchange that works as one-to-one pattern without need to declare another exchange.
+**TIP** Often in simple application enough default exchange that works as one-to-one pattern without need to declare another exchange.

 - *fanout* - multicast message to bound queues.
 Pattern: deliever to all attached queues.
 Use case: user send signup request. we want to send him welcome message, log this request and send approval request to administrator.
 - *topic* - allows messages from different exchange arrives to one queue.
 You can bind queues using wildcards "warn.user", "*.user", "#"